-The Human Rights Act 2004 (ACT) can be drawn on to improve your position in a criminal-law case.
-All legislation in the ACT has to comply with the Human Rights Act, which includes many provisions in relation to the rights of those caught up in the criminal justice system.
+The Human Rights Act 2004 can be drawn on to improve your position in a criminal law case.
+All legislation in the ACT must comply with the Act, which includes many provisions in relation to the rights of those caught up in the criminal justice system.
 The main ways the Act can be called upon is in issues surrounding arrest, detention, bail and delay before trial, but it can be drawn on also throughout a hearing or trial and at sentence.

 Right to Liberty and Security of Person

-The Human Rights Act declares that everyone has the right to liberty and security of person.
-No-one may be arbitrarily arrested or detained nor may they be deprived of liberty, except on the grounds and in accordance with the procedures established by law.
+The Act declares that everyone has the right to liberty and security of person.
+No one may be arbitrarily arrested or detained, or deprived of liberty, except on the grounds and in accordance with procedures established by law.